Skip to main content

 What is LEAP?

 Offered through NC State, the LEAP program is available nationwide and is delivered through distance education technologies.
-The program provides a teaching license to individuals who have baccalaureate degrees in agriculture, natural resources, and closely related disciplines to teach agriculture in school settings.
+The program provides the coursework needed to obtain a license to teach agriculture in school settings and is for individuals who have baccalaureate degrees in agriculture, natural resources, and closely related disciplines.
 The goal of the program is to address the shortage of qualified agricultural education teachers.

 Admission Requirements